worldofrice/beamrp-serv/README.md

-# How to run BeamMP with LuaSQL (MySQL Extension!)
+# How to run BeamMP with LuaSQL

 This step-by-step guide show you how to install/run LuaSQL on a BeamMP server so that connecting to a database becomes a breeze!